 The Technical Society of Knoxville is a group of persons interested in technology and science, and their effects on society, and in particular, on the community.

-The Society was founded in 1921 by Charles E. Ferris, the first dean of the UT College of Engineering and a group of leading members of the community.
+The Society was founded in 1921 by Charles E. Ferris, first dean of the University of Tennessee's College of Engineering, and a group of leading members of the community.

 Usually the society meets on the second Monday of each month.